Applied DNA Sciences (NASDAQ:APDN) Now Covered by StockNews.com

-StockNews.com initiated coverage on shares of Applied DNA Sciences (NASDAQ:APDN – Free Report) in a research note published on Friday.
-The brokerage issued a hold rating on the technology company’s stock.
+Investment analysts at StockNews.com assumed coverage on shares of Applied DNA Sciences (NASDAQ:APDN – Get Free Report) in a research note issued on Saturday.
+The firm set a “hold” rating on the technology company’s stock.

-Separately, HC Wainwright dropped their price target on Applied DNA Sciences from $2.00 to $1.50 and set a buy rating on the stock in a research report on Friday, February 9th.
+Separately, HC Wainwright lowered their price objective on shares of Applied DNA Sciences from $2.00 to $1.50 and set a “buy” rating for the company in a research report on Friday, February 9th.

-Applied DNA Sciences (NASDAQ:APDN – Get Free Report) last posted its quarterly earnings results on Thursday, February 8th.
-The technology company reported ($0.09) earnings per share for the quarter, beating the consensus estimate of ($0.31) by $0.22.
+Applied DNA Sciences (NASDAQ:APDN – Get Free Report) last posted its quarterly earnings data on Thursday, February 8th.
+The technology company reported ($0.09) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.31) by $0.22.
+The firm had revenue of $0.89 million during the quarter, compared to analysts’ expectations of $0.70 million.
 Applied DNA Sciences had a negative net margin of 80.14% and a negative return on equity of 159.93%.
-The firm had revenue of $0.89 million during the quarter, compared to the consensus estimate of $0.70 million.
-Research analysts expect that Applied DNA Sciences will post -0.63 EPS for the current fiscal year.
+Research analysts forecast that Applied DNA Sciences will post -0.63 earnings per share for the current fiscal year.

-A number of large investors have recently made changes to their positions in the business.
-Virtu Financial LLC acquired a new stake in shares of Applied DNA Sciences in the 1st quarter worth $49,000.
-Raymond James & Associates acquired a new stake in Applied DNA Sciences in the fourth quarter worth about $40,000.
-State Street Corp grew its stake in shares of Applied DNA Sciences by 53.6% during the first quarter.
-State Street Corp now owns 26,977 shares of the technology company’s stock worth $58,000 after acquiring an additional 9,416 shares during the last quarter.
-Atria Wealth Solutions Inc. acquired a new position in shares of Applied DNA Sciences during the first quarter valued at about $67,000.
-Finally, Prudential Financial Inc. purchased a new position in shares of Applied DNA Sciences in the 2nd quarter valued at approximately $34,000.
-22.22% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds have recently added to or reduced their stakes in the business.
+State Street Corp lifted its holdings in Applied DNA Sciences by 53.6% during the 1st quarter.
+State Street Corp now owns 26,977 shares of the technology company’s stock worth $58,000 after buying an additional 9,416 shares in the last quarter.
+Vanguard Group Inc. lifted its holdings in Applied DNA Sciences by 3.4% during the 3rd quarter.
+Vanguard Group Inc. now owns 523,691 shares of the technology company’s stock worth $634,000 after buying an additional 17,241 shares in the last quarter.
+Atria Wealth Solutions Inc. lifted its holdings in Applied DNA Sciences by 32.2% during the 4th quarter.
+Atria Wealth Solutions Inc. now owns 83,110 shares of the technology company’s stock worth $138,000 after buying an additional 20,250 shares in the last quarter.
+Dimensional Fund Advisors LP lifted its holdings in Applied DNA Sciences by 53.0% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 65,916 shares of the technology company’s stock worth $141,000 after buying an additional 22,843 shares in the last quarter.
+Finally, Virtu Financial LLC acquired a new stake in Applied DNA Sciences during the 1st quarter worth approximately $49,000.
+22.22% of the stock is currently owned by institutional investors and hedge funds.

 About Applied DNA Sciences